-If the cancer was initially treated endoscopically (with endoscopic mucosal resection or photodynamic therapy), it most often comes back in the esophagus.
-This type of recurrence is often treated by removing the esophagus.
-If the patient isn't healthy enough for surgery, the cancer may be treated with chemotherapy, radiation, or both.
+If the cancer was initially treated endoscopically (such as with endoscopic mucosal resection or photodynamic therapy), it most often comes back in the esophagus.
+This type of recurrence is often treated with surgery to remove the esophagus.
+If the patient isn’t healthy enough for surgery, the cancer may be treated with chemotherapy, radiation, or both.

-If cancer recurs locally after surgery (such as in nearby lymph nodes) after surgery to remove the esophagus, radiation and/or chemotherapy may be used.
+If cancer recurs locally (such as in nearby lymph nodes) after surgery to remove the esophagus, radiation and/or chemotherapy may be used.
 Radiation may not be an option if it was already given as part of the initial treatment.
 When chemotherapy was given before, it is usually still possible to give more chemotherapy.
 Sometimes the same drugs that were used before are given again, but often other drugs are used.
 Other treatment options for local recurrence after surgery might include more surgery or other treatments to help prevent or relieve symptoms.

 Esophageal cancer that recurs in distant parts of the body is treated like a stage IV cancer (see “Treating cancer of the esophagus by stage” for more details).
 Palliative treatments (see next section) are used as needed.
 For more on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.

 Last Medical Review: 03/20/2014